jonaird/change_emitter/README.md

 # change_emitter

-ChangeEmitter is a highly composable, flexible alternative to [ChangeNotifier](https://api.flutter.dev/flutter/foundation/ChangeNotifier-class.html) in the Flutter framework that can be used with Provider for state management.
-Instead of maintaining a list of callbacks, ChangeEmitters use a stream of change objects which can contain specific information about changes and are easier to manipulate.
-Comes with a handful of basic ChangeEmitters that you can combine to create your own state abstractions.
+ChangeEmitter is a highly composable, flexible alternative to [ChangeNotifier](https://api.flutter.dev/flutter/foundation/ChangeNotifier-class.html) from the Flutter framework that can be used to implement the Observable State Tree pattern which you can read about here.
+Instead of maintaining a list of callbacks, ChangeEmitters use a stream of Change objects which can contain specific information about changes and are easier to manipulate.
+Comes with a handful of basic ChangeEmitters that you can combine to create your own state abstractions and a minimalistic reimplementation of the [Provider package](https://github.com/rrousselGit/provider).

 ## Installation
 To use ChangeEmitter, add it to your dependencies in your pubspec.yaml file as well as the provider package: